datengefluester/Ueberhangmandate_Bundestag/README.md

      ueberhang_placerholder,state) }
 ```

-# Drop not needed data frames and values:
+# Drop data frames and values, which are not needed anymore:

 ``` r
 # drop data frames for counties and states